TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Languages/Index.rst

 Next steps
 ==========
-The :doc:`Frontend Localization Guide <t3l10n:Index>` contains detailed information about setting up a multilingual web site and how to actually do the translation and localization.
+The :ref:`Frontend Localization Guide <typo3/guide-frontendlocalization:start>`
+contains detailed information about setting up a multilingual web site and how to actually do the translation and localization.

 The :ref:`Site Handling <t3coreapi:sitehandling-basics>` documentation contains
 information about how to configure your site to add more languages.